dmitrycello/yaglpp/docs/USAGE.md

 > Unfortunatelly, the Visual Studio does not allow to add the _tags_ to a custom template.
 Therefore it does not show up immediately in the _Add a new project_ dialog, ousted by the built-in templates.
 But after some time, it will appear under _Recent project templates_, where it could be then pinned.

 ### 7. Install Visual Studio GLSL add-on
-Optionally, download the [GLSL language integration](https://marketplace.visualstudio.com/items?itemName=DanielScherzer.GLSL) add-on by Daniel Scherzer, or extract from **`Common.7z`** archive, and run the file.
+Optionally, download the [GLSL language integration](https://marketplace.visualstudio.com/items?itemName=DanielScherzer.GLSL) add-on by Daniel Scherzer, or extract the _GLSL.vsix_ file from **`Common.7z`** archive, then run downloaded file.
 This allows to view the .vert and .frag files with the appropriate color highlighting.

 [&uarr; TOP](USAGE.md#usage) [EXAMPLES &rarr;](EXAMPLES.md)